scottviteri/ManipulateProofTrees/README.md

 Exported collection of reified proof trees from ./ProofSourceFiles.
 Export is handled by ./coq_proof_to_trees.sh, which depends on my local version of the git repo uwplse/CoqAST.
+Theorems are exported too a variety of depths, each with a variation on whether coq library names are expanded.

 ## ./Images